 - The Free Application for Federal Student Aid (FAFSA).

 This form must be completed online at www.fafsa.ed.gov.
-(Please note that we highly recommend that you file your tax returns in advance of filing the FAFSA and that you use the IRS Data Retrieval Tool within the FAFSA to transfer your and/or your parents' 2012 income figures onto your application to prevent the need for additional income documentation in the future.)
+We highly recommend that you file your tax returns in advance of filing the FAFSA and that you use the IRS Data Retrieval Tool within the FAFSA to transfer your and/or your parents' 2013 income figures onto your application to prevent the need for additional income documentation in the future.
+(Click here for an instructional video on how to use this tool.)
 Remember to include Brandeis as the school to which your FAFSA should be sent.
 Our Federal School Code is 002133.
 We will receive an electronic record of your information after you submit it to the processor.
 You will receive a Student Aid Report (SAR) after your FAFSA has been received and processed.
 Review the information carefully, and follow the instructions on the SAR if any corrections need to made.

 After filing the FAFSA, a series of edits and matches are performed on your application.
 These include a check with the Social Security Administration to verify that your name corresponds to your Social Security number, a check with the Department of Homeland Security (DHS) to verify your citizenship status, verification that you have registered with Selective Service (if applicable), and a check to confirm that you are not in default on any previously borrowed Federal student loans.
 We are required to resolve any discrepancies that arise from these matches, so requests for additional information may follow upon receipt of your FAFSA.